Horatio or Horat, so big-eyed!

 The Nutshack is a Filipino-American animated television series created by Jesse Hernandez and Ramon Lopez, and the first animated television series aimed at a Filipino-American audience.
-Airing on Myx TV in the United States and Myx in the Philippines, the series lasted two seasons with sixteen episodes in total, airing from 2007 to 2011.
-The series follows Filipino-American San Francisco native Phil, whose cousin Jack flies in from the Philippines to live with him and their uncle Tito Dick in the Tenderloin district of the city.
+Airing on Myx TV in the United States and Myx in the Philippines, the series lasted two seasons with sixteen episodes in total, airing during 2007 and 2011 (each year for each season).
+The series follows Filipino-American San Francisco native Phil, whose cousin Jack flies in from the Philippines to live with him and their Tito (Uncle) Dick in the Tenderloin district of the city.

 - A Dick in Name: Tito Dick was very much intended to be this.

-- All Gays Are Rapists: Rainbow Scout and pretty much every other gay character in this show.
+- All Gays are Promiscuous: Rainbow Scout and pretty much every other gay character in this show.

 - All Men Are Perverts: Literally the entire male cast.

-- Art Evolution: The animation marginally gets smoother and better in season 2... emphasis on "marginally".
+- Art Evolution: The animation marginally improves in season 2... emphasis on "marginally".